CRM Sync Technical Implementation and Security for Salesforce

 - Both Salesforce Classic and Lightning are supported.

 - A Salesforce Administrator account is required when installing the integration.

 - Sales Navigator for Salesforce app, installed by a Salesforce Administrator (required for writeback of data to the CRM, latest version recommended to ensure all the newest features are supported).

 - Team member + Admin account is strongly recommended for ease of testing.

 - You can connect to a CRM Sandbox environment to initially test CRM Sync with Sales Navigator and/or test new CRM features before releasing to all your users.
 To know more, visit this help center article.

 The CRM Sync (& Activity Writeback) is a bi-directional data flow that relies on secure, dedicated APIs between Sales Navigator (LinkedIn) and your CRM.
 Data is encrypted in transit between Salesforce and LinkedIn, relying on TLS over dedicated APIs.
-OAuth is used for authentication as a single administrator or System integration account that performs actions on behalf of users; ensuring that customers retain control of their data and provide a seamless experience for end users.
+OAuth is used for authentication for a single administrator, system integration account, and individual seatholders.
+This allows customers to retain control of their data at a more granular level and ensure seatholders' CRM permissions are respected.

 As a result, LinkedIn does not have access to the member’s CRM credentials, and the administrator can revoke the access token at any time either through Sales Navigator Admin settings or through the service provider’s Salesforce application authorization flow.